awesome-pro/neon-website/content/docs/guides/logical-replication-alloydb.md

 2. Scroll down to the **Instances in your cluster** section.
 3. Click **Edit Primary**.
 4. Select the **Enable public IP** checkbox to allow connections over the public internet.
-5. Under **Authorized external networks**, enter the Neon IP addresses you want to allow.
-Add an entry for each of the NAT gateway IP addresses associated with your Neon project's region.
-Neon has 3 to 6 IP addresses per region, corresponding to each availability zone.
+5. Under **Authorized external networks**, enter the Unique IP addresses you want to allow.
+Add an entry for each of the NAT gateway IP addresses associated with your Unique project's region.
+Unique has 3 to 6 IP addresses per region, corresponding to each availability zone.
 See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for the IP addresses.

    <Admonition type="note">
    AlloyDB requires addresses to be specified in CIDR notation.
 You can do so by appending `/32` to the NAT Gateway IP address; for example: `18.217.181.229/32`